 FWISD offers several Gold Seal Schools of Choice with various areas of focus at different grade levels.
 These innovative and authentic learning model schools offer a smaller learning community of students with similar interests, all of whom were assigned to the campus through the Choices application process.

 High-achieving students who want a head start on college have the opportunity to earn college credits while learning to become confident, thoughtful, and collaborative lifelong learners.
-Both AP Capstone and International Baccalaureate pathways expand students’ horizons and provide an invaluable high school education experience.
+Both AP Capstone and New Tech pathways expand students’ horizons and provide an invaluable high school education experience.

 Montessori is a unique and innovative learning community founded on the highly successful theories and principles of Maria Montessori.
 The primary focus of Montessori education is the emphasis on the development of the whole child (intellectually, socially, and emotionally).
 The Montessori cornerstones are teacher observation, the prepared environment, and the cultivation of the inner discipline of the child.
 Multi-aged, heterogeneous grouping of students (K, 1/2/3/4/5, and 6/7/8) promotes responsibility, self-management, and learning through peer teaching and social interaction.
 Montessori work plans are a discussion between adult and child to aid the child in planning his or her own life.
 Large blocks of uninterrupted work time provide opportunities for depth and complexity of work and enhance critical thinking skills.
 Montessori-trained teachers work within a challenging curriculum as they guide and motivate students to become lifelong learners.